Improved conformalized quantile regression: Experiments

 \section{Experiments}

 In this section we apply Algorithm (\ref{ICQRalg}) and compare it against CQR, QR and Naive on the datasets shown in Table (\ref{datasets}).
-We use a FFNN (feedforward neural network) \cite{28} with three output neurons to estimate $Q_\frac{\alpha}{2}(\bm{x})$, $Q_{0.5}(\bm{x})$, and $Q_{1-\frac{\alpha}{2}}(\bm{x})$, respectively.
-This is easily achieved by having a pinball loss function with different values of $\alpha$ for each output neuron. $\hat{Q}_\frac{\alpha}{2}(\bm{x})$, $\hat{Q}_{1-\frac{\alpha}{2}}(\bm{x})$, and $\hat{Q}_{0.5}(\bm{x})$ represent the estimated lower bound, upper bound, and model forecast with respect to $\bm{x}$, respectively.
-Due to the stochastic behaviour of FFNN, the model is trained T=100 times to reduce the associated variance.
+We use a FFNN (feedforward neural network) \cite{28} with two output neurons to estimate $Q_\frac{\alpha}{2}(\bm{x})$, and $Q_{1-\frac{\alpha}{2}}(\bm{x})$, respectively.
+This is easily achieved by having a \textit{pinball loss} function with $\tau=\alpha/2$ for the first output neuron and $\tau=1-\alpha/2$ for the second. $\hat{Q}_\frac{\alpha}{2}(\bm{x})$ and $\hat{Q}_{1-\frac{\alpha}{2}}(\bm{x})$ represent the estimated lower bound, upper bound, with respect to $\bm{x}$, respectively.
+Due to the stochastic behaviour of FFNN, the model is trained T=100 times to reduce the associated variance of the random initialization.
 On top of these 100 trained models each of the aforementioned methods is applied.
-Each dataset in Table (\ref{datasets}) is divided in three mutually exclusive datasets, a training set contained 50\% of the data, a calibration set with 25\%, and a evaluation set with 25\%.
-Thereafter, each method is assessed on the evaluation set considering summary statistics of interval widths and coverages for $\alpha=0.1$ and $\sigma_k=0.9$.
+Each dataset in Table (\ref{datasets}) is divided in three mutually exclusive datasets, a training set containing 50\% of the data, a calibration set with 25\%, and a evaluation set with the last 25\%.
+Thereafter, each method is assessed on the evaluation set considering summary statistics of PIs width and coverage for $\alpha=0.1$ and a threshold explained variance of $\sigma_k=0.9$.
 All the data and code, which is written in Python can be found \href{https://github.com/Quilograma/ImprovedConformalizedQuantileRegression}{here}.